 Whether you want to try new food, jam out with friends at a concert, or make lasting memories, the city of West Palm Beach has the perfect fairs and festivals for you!
 Enjoy carnival rides, live shows, and visit Yesteryear Village at South Florida Fair.
 Revel in the grandeur of more than $1.2-billion worth of boats, live aquatic demos, and educational seminars at the Palm Beach International Boat Show.
 Celebrate the 4th of July with fireworks, live music, and a military honor ceremony during 4th on Flagler.
 Sample the best eats from over 100 restaurants in the Palm Beaches and benefit from special discounts in August during Palm Beach Restaurant Month.
 Or ride the ferris wheel and watch Sandi (the world’s only 35-foot-tall sand tree) light up the night during Holiday in Paradise.

 Find New Sounds at SunFest

-Attend SunFest, the largest waterfront music festival in Florida, which attracts more than 100,000 visitors every year!
-A five-day event held at the beginning of May, this music festival takes place in the Arts & Entertainment District along the Intracoastal Waterway.
-With more than 40 bands performing across three stages, SunFest mixes rock, funk, hip-hop and country, drawing musicians from all corners of the industry.
-Notable artists who’ve appeared in the past include Blink-182, Rachel Platten, Steve Aoki, and Flo Rida.
+SunFest is the largest waterfront music festival in Florida, attracting more than 85,000 visitors every year.
+A three-day event held at the beginning of May, this West Palm Beach music festival takes place in the Arts & Entertainment District and includes floating bars, ’round-the-clock DJs, great eats foodies will love, and more!
+With 30 bands performing, SunFest celebrates all different music styles like Latin, pop, hard rock, and electronic, drawing musicians from all corners of the industry.
+Notable artists from past Sunfest lineups include All Time Low, Bebe Rexha, The Chainsmokers, and Lil Wayne.